anshumanbh/brutesubs/README.md

 Please consult https://bitbucket.org/LaNMaSteR53/recon-ng/wiki/Usage%20Guide to find out how to obtain `google_api` and `google_cse`.
 You will need both the keys to use the `recon/domains-hosts/google_site_api` domain in recon-ng.

-Once you have the `.env` file set, make sure you have all the wordlists you want to use (apart from the wordlist generated from cewl because that will be generated once the cewl container is run) to bruteforce in the `wordlists` folder.
+Once you have the `.env` file set, make sure you have all the wordlists you want to use to bruteforce in the `wordlists` folder.
 I have provided some wordlists in the repo that I think should be pretty exhaustive but feel free to add/remove as necessary.

 And, thats it!
 You are ready to go :-)